To ensure the health

 causes a bowel infection with diarrhoea, vomiting and cramps.

-Some of the Code of
+Some of the guidelines recommendations include:

 - People ill with diarrhoea, or ill